 As for performance, it is often difficult, in judging this, to remember that one is dealing with a car of only 9 h.p.
 It is not mere speed that is so impressive, but rather the manner in which this speed is produced.
 It is, for instance, probably quite easy to make a 9-h.p. sports model do its 70 m.p.h.
 What is difficult, and therefore all the more to be appreciated, is to make it cruise at 50 m.p.h. with the same easiness and lack of effort that one expects from 15 or 20 h.p.
 It is this high cruising speed, combined with vigorous power on hills, that makes a long run enjoyable and free Irom strain.

 The little engine does its work at all speeds with remarkable efficiency and willingness.
 Twin carburettors, special pistons, and a wide range of ignition control ensure flexible running at low speeds, rapid acceleration, and smooth, silent running at higher speeds.
 The clutch could be improved if a rather longer pedal permitted of more gradual engagement, but the gear-box is altogether admirable.
 Second gear may be used as soon as the car is in motion, and third gear, which is of the constant-mesh type, is dead silent, very easy to engage, and has a range extending from a walking pace up to 45 m.p.h.
 Excellent also are the brakes, which, though powerful, are never fierce.

-sits down upon the road exceptionally well a point
+down upon the road exceptionally well a point which is of

-are contemplated.
-This is due partly to steering,
+contemplated.
+This is due partly to steering, which is

-which is light and definite, but more to the general
+light and definite, but more to the general good balance

 Above On fine days the windscreen can be lowered flush with the scuttle, and in three minutes complete all weather protection is available/ 1932